Chapter 7: The Thread Never Broke

 "The gates of hell shall not prevail."

-This chapter traces Sabbath-keeping Christians through 2,000 years of history.
-You'll meet specific people who died for the seventh day.
-You'll see how their persecutors documented their own crimes.
-You'll discover that Sabbath truth surfaced independently across continents and centuries wherever Scripture was read with honest hearts.
+For two thousand years, specific people died for the seventh day.
+Their persecutors documented their own crimes.
+Sabbath truth surfaced independently across continents and centuries wherever Scripture was read with honest hearts.
 The names and places may be unfamiliar, but the pattern is unmistakable: a remnant always survived.

 But the gates of hell did not prevail.